Bus Simulator 21: Next Stop DLC

 The Angel Shores map extension is available to all players for free, while all the other new features can either be bought separately as they release, or as a season pass bundle at a discounted price.

 On top of the new content players can take advantage of, the game includes new NPVs (non-player vehicles) to add to the realism of the game, including planes, trains, and trucks.

-Additional gameplay resources and modifications for bus simulation games, such as Bus Simulator Indonesia MOD APK, are also popular among simulation enthusiasts.

 Reception

 Bus Simulator 21 received "mixed or average" reviews according to review aggregator Metacritic.